 2. Choose your language

 Keeping these buzzwords in mind, it’s now time to define what kind of language you’ll use.
 Will it be formal or informal?
 Will you use slang, pop culture references, online acronyms or swearing?
-Will it sound like a conversation between friends, or between business associates?
+Is the aim to sound like a conversation between friends, or between business associates?

 Think about how you’ll refer to your small business – will you use we rather than I?
 Will you use the word “you” to refer directly to customers?